geeteshnikhade/git-get-contributions/README.md

 After logging in, when prompted to `Enter the github handle of the User whose contributions you want to check:` enter your own github handle.
 (For example: `geeteshnikhade` in my case).

-As per my research, GitHub API does not provide information about the private repos, or the commits to private repos.
+As per my research, GitHub API does not provide information about the private repos, or the commits to private repos of other users.
 ***Hence, a request to calculate contributions of some other user would not include the contributions that they made to their private repos.***

 ## gitGetContributionsCommandLine ##